-In 2006 the ICRC conducted internal assessments, discussions and consultations with a view to reaffirming its result-based approach to management, which it institutionalized in its strategy for 2007-2010 by including the implementation of result-based management among its priorities.
+In 2006 the ICRC conducted internal assessments, discussions and consultations with a view to reaffirming its result-based approach to management.
+Since 2007, this approach has been part of the institutional strategy.
 The ICRC Directorate thus seeks to:

-- develop a management style based on clearly established objectives - enhance the skills required for result-based management at all levels - ▶ define indicators for all levels of established objectives (programmes, field operations, institutional) - ▶ adapt the existing institutional tools of result-based management to achieve established objectives ficiaries; feasible (insofar as objectives can be realistically achieved within the constraints of the working environment and the capabilities of the implementing organization); and, whenever appropriate, sustainable (taking into account longer-term impact and looking for lasting solutions to the needs or problems encountered).
+- develop a management style based on clearly established objectives - ▶ enhance the skills required for result-based management at all levels - ▶ define indicators for all levels of established objectives (programmes, field operations, institutional) - ▶ adapt the existing institutional tools of result-based management to achieve established objectives ficiaries; feasible (insofar as objectives can be realistically achieved within the constraints of the working environment and the capabilities of the implementing organization); and, whenever appropriate, sustainable (taking into account longer-term impact and looking for lasting solutions to the needs or problems encountered).